-Catharine Baker is Of Counsel at Hoge Fenton.
-She advises small businesses, individuals, and non-profits as litigation and general counsel on a wide variety of matters, including entity formation, litigation and dispute resolution, employment law, and intellectual property.
+Special Counsel to Hoge Fenton, Catharine Baker was sworn in on December 1, 2014, to represent District 16 in the California State Assembly.
+As counsel at Hoge Fenton, Catharine has advised small businesses, individuals, and non-profits as litigation and general counsel on a wide variety of matters, including entity formation, litigation and dispute resolution, employment law, and intellectual property.
 Her experience crosses a broad range of industries, including community banking and financial services, land use, and manufacturing.

 Catharine earned her B.A. in Political Science with Honors from the University of Chicago, and her J.D. from U.C.
 Berkeley School of Law (Boalt Hall).
 She clerked for the Honorable Alicemarie H. Stotler, U.S. District Judge for the Central District of California.